Self-Help Homeownership Opportunity Program (14.247)

 Applicant Eligibility

-Funds are awarded competitively to national or regional nonprofit organizations or consortia that have experience in providing self-help housing homeownership opportunities.
+Funds are awarded competitively to national or regional nonprofit organizations or consortia that have capacity and experience in providing or facilitating self-help housing homeownership opportunities.
+Grantees must use a significant amount of SHOP grant funds in at least two states.
+Grantees may award grant funds to local non-profit affiliate organizations.

 Beneficiary Eligibility

-Eligible homebuyers are low-income families who are otherwise unable to afford to purchase a dwelling, and who provide significant amounts of sweat equity or volunteer labor to the development of the dwellings.
+Eligible homebuyers are low-income families, (including individuals) who are otherwise unable to afford to purchase a dwelling, and who provide significant amounts of sweat equity towards the development of the dwellings.

 Credentials/Documentation